 Each strand of wire runs down the center of each leaf.
 Use the wire as a guide when cutting the felt.

-Lay the beanie on a flat surface.
-Place the three leaves on top, tilting the left and right leaves outwards.
+Rest the beanie on a flat surface.
+Place the three leaves on top, tilting the left and right leaves outward.
+If you prefer, you can use a green headband in place of a beanie.